 Risk Description of the Risk Counterparty risk A counterparty to a contract may fail to meet their obligations under it, causing loss to a Fund.
 This potentially arises with various investments including derivatives and fixed interest.
-Country concentration risk Funds which invest in essentially only one country will have greater exposure to market, political, legal, economic and social risks of that country than a Fund which diversifies country risk across a number of countries.
+Country concentration risk Funds which concentrate investment in a single country or relatively few countries will have greater exposure to market, political, legal, economic and social risks of that country or countries than a Fund which diversifies country risk across a number of countries.
 There is a risk that a particular country may impose foreign exchange and/or conversion controls or regulate in such a way as to disrupt the way the markets in that country operate.
 Derivative risk Because we may use derivative instruments such as futures and options, the investment movements may be more volatile than if a Fund is invested solely in equities or bonds.
 This means that our use of derivatives can lead to higher gains or losses than a portfolio that does not use derivatives.
 Small and medium sized entities risk There are risks associated with investing in small and medium sized entities as the prices of securities associated with such entities are usually more volatile (compared to those of larger entities), and the securities are generally less liquid.